micahwoods/atcweb3/content/post/atc-content-survey-results/index.md

 | 5    | YouTube videos      | Scientific articles |
 | 6    | Books               | Books               |

 The podcast results were especially interesting.
 It's a love/hate type of thing that averages out to those rankings.
 For the blog email list group, 24% of the respondents had podcasts as their first choice, and next was 21%---as their fourth choice.
 For the Twitter group, 28% had podcasts as their first choice, and next was 19%---as their fifth choice.
-This is not

 ## For written content, which do you prefer?